stevleibelt/incubator/cli/php/arguments/README.md

 Since I won't write "never say never", if you have a smart idea or way to easy up validation, I'm open for an question or a pull request.

-# What about Optional Values?
+# What about Optional Arguments?

-Optional values underlying the same problems as validation does, not domain specific, not that easy to implement elegant and especially very special (e.g. value is optional if flag "--xyz" is used, otherwise mandatory).
+Optional arguments underlying the same problems as validation does, not that easy to implement in an elegant way and especially very special/domain specific (e.g. an argument is optional if flag "--xyz" is used, otherwise mandatory).
-All about, your code has to take care if a argument is passed or not anyways, so using the available "has..."-methods should be sufficient and generic enough.
+All about, your code has to take care if an argument is passed or not anyways.
+Using the available "has..."-methods should be sufficient and generic enough.

 # Links (other good projects)